 While it’s impossible to anticipate every potential scenario, it’s important to tell the truth when asked a difficult or sensitive question about your company and the job requirements.

 Do: Conduct Reference Checks

 Save yourself from a deceptive candidate and contact former employers listed on candidates’ work history BEFORE you make any hiring decisions.
 While some companies may have a policy that only permits verification of employment, confirm they really worked there when they said they did, with the job title(s) they listed.
 Also, verify their education and contact their references.
-More than 85% of employers have spotted lies on an applicant’s resume or job application, even at the highest seniority levels.
-(If this feels overwhelming, please contact your Stratus.hr Rep to have our partner handle this for you!)
+More than 85% of employers have spotted lies on an applicant’s resume or job application, even in c-level executives’ resumes.
+(If this feels overwhelming, please contact your Stratus HR Rep to have our partner handle this for you!)